swannodette/swannodette.github.com/_posts/2016-06-03-tools-for-thought.md

 image of computing that Sussman & Abelson mapped out faded over the ensuing years?

-Certainly looking around we see many compelling new languages with a client story in the functional space especially of the typed variety.
+Looking around we see many compelling new languages with a client story in the functional space especially of the typed variety.
 Some of these are truly new endeavors and others are simply old faces with JavaScript backends.
 [Elm](http://elm-lang.org/) is